Everything You (Didn't) Want to Know About Drain Clogs

-Cooking grease, solid soaps, oil: these are all fats that stick to the walls of your drain.
-These fats don’t dissolve with time; they need to be dissolved or removed physically before normal water flow can resume.
-Until then, you’re literally stuck with a fat road(pipe)block, which can lead to an actual “clogged artery” of pipes that need to be replaced.
+Cooking grease, solid soaps and oil are all fats that stick to the walls of your drain.
+These fats don’t dissolve with time.
+They need to be dissolved or removed physically before normal waterflow can resume.
+Until then, you’re literally stuck with a fat roadblock, which can lead to an actual “clogged artery” of pipes that need to be replaced.

 In the shower, clogs form in a different way, usually through the balling up of hair in the drain.
-Since hair tends to catch and stick together, these clogs can form in very long, snake-like paths down the pipes, making removal much more difficult.
+Since hair tends to catch and stick together, these clogs can form long, snake-like paths down the pipes, making removal very difficult.